 The answer to this depends on whether you lease or purchase your system.
 If you lease, insurance is included.
 If you purchase, you just need to add the system to your homeowner’s insurance policy.
 Typically, any increase in premium is put in place to cover the replacement cost because you’ve increased the value of the home, rather than the system being viewed as any sort of liability.

 We recommend yearly cleanings to keep your panels dust and debris-free and operating at peak efficiency.
 Every once in a while, such as after a really bad dust storm, you may need to augment that yearly cleaning schedule.
-While it's certainly possible to clean panels yourself with a garden hose and soft brush, we recommend that you contact our service department to schedule a professional cleaning.
-This is the safer option and the results are dramatically better.
+It is also important to inspect your panels for bird infestations.
+Occasionally, birds will nest in the shaded area under the array.
+This can cause problems with proper water shedding which can, in turn, damage roof underlayment.